sathvikaithala/Final_project/README.md

 Our provisional machine learning model will be tied to this dataset, and will be modified as the dataset is cleaned up.

+### initial Unsupervised clustering completed. looking to refine data to remove outliers to allow for cleaner cluster generation.